opendistro/for-elasticsearch-docs/docs/ppl/index.md

 # PPL

-Piped Processing Language (PPL) offers an easier way to query log data than Query DSL or SQL.
+Piped Processing Language (PPL) is a query language that makes it easier to query data stored in Elasticsearch as compared to the standard domain-specific language (DSL).

 To quickly get up and running with PPL, use **Query Workbench** in Kibana.
 To learn more, see [Workbench](../sql/workbench/).